“Let him turn away from evil and do good; Let him seek peace and pursue it.

 Here is the second “Let him” – “Let him turn away from evil.”

-“Turn away” comes from two words: from and to turn connoting to cease doing something.
+“Turn away” comes from two words: from and to turn, connoting to cease doing something.
 The idea is to cease, to stop, to avoid or shun, to turn aside.
-This implies that the person who turns away will engage in some alternative.
+This implies that the person who turns away will engage in some alternative, to change orientation and direction.
 That alternative here is to turn to God’s plan for them.
 This Christian turns aside at the approach of evil and then turns toward God’s plan.
 Rather than retaliate against those who demean him, this Christian seeks peace (v.10).

-Romans uses this term for turning away from division–makers in 16:17
+Romans 16:17 uses this term for turning away from division–makers,

 “Now I urge you, brethren, note those who cause divisions and offenses, contrary to the doctrine which you learned, and avoid them.”

 We should make a clean-cut break with the pattern of breaking relationships by confession of that sin.